alimate/alimate.github.io/_posts/2017-3-30-find-gc-algorithm-jvm.md

 2915 sun.tools.jps.Jps
 2175 org.jetbrains.idea.maven.server.RemoteMavenServer
 {% endhighlight %}
 As you can spot from the output, the *Process Id* for my trivial Spring Boot app running with the `me.alidg.Application` main entry is `2913`.
-You find this process id using the typical `ps` (or whatever OS specific tool you have at your disposal) but it needs more filtering to find your desired JVM instance.<br>
+You also can find this process id using the typical `ps` (or whatever OS specific tool you have at your disposal) but it needs more filtering to find your desired JVM instance.<br>
 After finding the process id of the JVM instance, you can use the `jmap` utility.
 Basically `jmap` will provides heap dumps and other information about JVM memory usage:
 {% highlight bash %}
 jmap [option] <pid>